nats-io/nats.deno/README.md

 #### `noMux` and `reply`

-Under the hood the request api simply use a wildcard subscription to handle all requests you send.
+Under the hood the request API simply uses a wildcard subscription to handle all requests you send.

 In some cases the default subscription strategy doesn't work correctly.
-For example the client may be constrained on what subjects it can receive replies.
+For example the client may be constrained by the subjects from which it can receive replies.

 When `noMux` is set to `true`, the client will create a normal subscription for